 OK, maybe water ins’t a food, but you’d be surprised how many calories and sugar a day are consumed in what you drink.
 Replace pop, juice, flavoured waters, fizzy drinks – all of it – with water.
 If you need something to snazz it up try adding cucumbers, lemon wedges, strawberries or any other frozen fruit you have on hand.
 Freeze berries or lemon in ice cubes trays and pop in your glass when you refill.
 A pretty drink tastes even yummier.

 Smoothie a Day

 Losing lean muscle is a normal part of aging, but including enough protein in your daily diet is a proven way to slow the process and help repair and build new muscle as you age.
 Adding a protein smoothie into your daily routine is a great way to get 20-30grams of protein with minimal effort.
-A high quality protein powder like Boomer Nutrition ENERGY is great tasting and without the chalky texture and can be shaken with just water or milk.
+A high quality protein powder like Boomer Nutrition ENERGY and NEW Organic Vegan Protein is great tasting and without the chalky texture and can be shaken with just water or milk.
 For added nutritional benefit, blend with fruit, hemp or flax seeds and even spinach or kale to make it a meal.

 Go natural.
 All natural.
 Like one ingredient on the label natural.
 Peanuts.
 Peanut butter can be a healthy protein to add to any snack but only when it does not contain added sugars and hydrogenate vegetable oils.